IndoorAirQuality/Hello-World/README.md

-# Learn how to make IAQ Monitoring Applications
+# How to make IAQ Monitoring Applications